-Our campaign priorities for 2015–2016 are as follows, as decided at our
+Our current campaign priorities are as follows, as decided at our

-Annual Conference (Read the full text of the motions
+Annual Conferences in 2015 and 2016 (Read the full text of the Conference motions passed in 2015

 The Human Rights Act

 The European Convention on Human Rights came into effect in 1953.